 Table.hook('creating')

-NOTE: Since Dexie 3.0, there is a new API superior to this hooks API: DBCore.
-There is NO PLAN for deprecation of this hooks API though, but it in future, we may extract this API to an addon.
+Since Dexie 3.0, there is a new API superior to this hooks API: DBCore.
+There is NO PLAN to deprecate this hooks API though, but we may extract this API to an add-on in the future.

 Syntax